XHalamaX/EOS/docs/akkudoktoreos/optimization.md

 ### Home storage grid charge
 `ac_charge`

-The value can between 0 (no charge) and 1 (charge with full load).
+Array of values between 0 (no charge) and 1 (charge with full load).
 This value, combined with the planned SOC (akku_soc_pro_stunde) and the current SOC can be used to control grid load in your inverter.

 Array which contains values from the hour of the optimization start to the end of the day after tomorrow (min 25, max 48 entries)